 Public Intoxication in Virginia by Misdemeanor Lawyer Fairfax VA

+If you might be facing a criminal misdemeanor, it is important that you contact a misdemeanor lawyer in Fairfax, VA at May Law, LLP right away!
 It may seem obvious that a person cannot be charged with public intoxication while inside their own homes, but what about outside?
 What can happen if you are intoxicated on your own outdoor property, such as a front porch?
-You might be facing a criminal misdemeanor and it is important that you contact a misdemeanor lawyer Fairfax VA right away!

 Virginia law defines “intoxication” as having consumed enough alcohol that it changes your “manner, disposition, speech, muscular movement, general appearance or behavior.”
 See Virginia Code § 4.1-100.
 While many point to the .08 blood alcohol content standard that is commonly known, the police do not have to give you a breath or blood test to charge you with public intoxication.
 Instead, they can charge you based on their observations of your behavior.
-A good misdemeanor lawyer Fairfax VA understands what burden a prosecutor will have to meet to prove you were intoxicated and use that knowledge to help defend your case.
+We understand what burden a prosecutor will have to meet to prove you were intoxicated and use that knowledge to help defend your case.

 Underage DUIs – The Basics

 Unless special circumstances apply, most adult motorists are only cited with a DUI or DWI infraction if their blood alcohol level tops 0.08 percent.
 However, underage motorists are not allowed to have any alcohol in their blood.
 In general, an underage motorist may be charged with a DUI or DWI infraction if their blood tests positive for the presence of alcohol at any detectable level whatsoever.